Types of flexible working: what are they and why employees want them

 - Phased retirement

-Remote working: It’s not just working from home you know… Also known as “œtelecommuting,” or “œdistributed working” it tends to get something of a bad reputation due to the assumption that people choosing to work from home (or any other external location) will be less productive than if they had come into the office.
-Airtasker surveyed over a thousand full-time employees and found that remote workers work 1.4 more days per month than office workers, equating to an additional three weeks of work per year.
-On top of that, while remote workers take longer breaks on average, they also remain productive for ten more minutes a day than their office counterparts.
+Remote working gets a bad reputation.
+People assume that employees choosing to work away from the office will be less productive.
+Airtasker surveyed over a thousand full-time employees.
+He found that remote workers work 1.4 more days per month than office workers.
+This equates to an additional three weeks of work per year.
+Remote workers take longer breaks, but they also remain productive for ten more minutes a day than their office peers.

-Job sharing: The process of breaking down one full-time position into two or more part-time positions.
+The process of breaking down one full-time position into two or more part-time positions.
 This is useful where the workload of one job is becoming too much for one person.
 It allows them not only to divide the workload, but also collaborate to meet challenges.
-It also enables an employer to keep two professionals partially employed and supported, rather than having to pick one and let the other person go.
+It also enables an employer to keep two professionals partially employed and supported.
+Rather than having to pick one and let the other person go.
 A win all-round for employees and the business.

 People often ask for job sharing arrangements to improve their work/life balance for the benefit of their personal wellbeing.
 It is also useful for parents or people with health conditions.
 However, it is also an effective temporary measure.
 Job sharing can give you the time to retrain or learn a new skill, benefitting the business and your own career development at the same time.
 Obviously whether job sharing is feasible is dependent on your workplace.
 More progressive offices with an established culture of work sharing are more likely to suit this approach.